Aulani Ka Wa’a Luau Review: Kid Friendly, but Surprisingly also the “Nicest” Luau on Oahu

 You don’t have to be an Aulani resort guest to attend the luau, and up to five hours of parking is provided.

-There is usually quite a bit of luau specific merchandise in the resort’s gift shop which is fun
+There is usually some luau specific merchandise in the resort’s gift shop which is fun.

 The luau isn’t offered every night (I think it’s usually offered three nights a week), so plan accordingly.